-iv.
+ii.
 Required QI Responsibilities.

-- 1. Frequent and ongoing data analysis and monitoring using statistical process control methods to differentiate common and special cause variation in order to identify successes and opportunities for improvement; - 2.
-Frequent communication with the senior leadership team regarding improvement data, opportunities and progress; - 3.
-Cross-organization collaboration to further quality goals; - 4.
-Analyzing data to identify disparities in services and/or care and tailoring interventions to specific populations when needed; and - 5.
-Active incorporation of member and provider perspectives into improvement activities. - v.
-By January 1, 2019, the Ohio Medicaid dedicated quality improvement support structure should be fully operational as specified by ODM. - d.
-Capacity Building.
-The MCOP shall build internal quality capacity at all levels of the organization through investment in staff training in effective quality improvement and through the application of effective quality improvement principles. - i.
-At a minimum, MCOP Medical Directors, Quality Improvement Directors, analytic support staff, and at least one MCOP staff person assigned to each improvement team shall complete coursework in the application of rapid cycle quality improvement tools and methods from an ODM-approved entity.2 Coursework does not substitute for the certification required in Section 2.2 of the Three-Way. - ii.
-By January 1, 2019, the MCOP shall be in the process of implementing the ODM approved plan for spreading the use of these improvement concepts to all staff within the organization. - e.
+- Use of Plan-Do-Study-Act (PDSA) cycles, along with frequent and ongoing data analysis to quickly determine the need for, choice of, and effectiveness of interventions; - Use of data to identify improvement opportunities, as well as longitudinal data monitoring and analysis using methods such as statistical process control to differentiate common and special cause variation in order to identify successes and additional opportunities for improvement; - 3.
+Frequent communication with MCOP staff, improvement project team members, the senior leadership team regarding improvement data, lessons learned, opportunities, and progress; - 4.
+Full preparation for and active participation in ODM-sponsored QI meetings and trainings; - 5.
+Inter-and intra-organization collaboration to further ODM's quality goals; - 6.
+Analyzing data to identify disparities in services and/or care and tailoring interventions to specific populations when needed in order to reduce disparities; and

+- 7. Active incorporation of member and provider perspectives into improvement activities. - iii.
+The Ohio Medicaid dedicated quality improvement support structure should be fully operational as specified by ODM. - d.
+QI Capacity Building.
+The MCOP shall build internal quality improvement capacity at all levels of the organization through investment in staff training and hands-on application of ODM-approved quality improvement science tools, methods, and principles in daily work and strategic initiatives. - i.
+As a foundation to build upon, MCOP Medical Directors, Quality Improvement Directors, analytic support staff, and at least one MCOP staff person assigned to each improvement team shall complete coursework which includes the active the application of rapid cycle quality improvement tools and methods from an ODM-approved entity.2 Coursework does not substitute for the certification required in Section 2.2 of the Three-Way. - ii.
+The MCOP shall be in the process of implementing the ODM approved plan for spreading the active use of these improvement concepts to all staff within the organization. - e.
 QI Coursework Content.
-Content shall include, but not be limited to, topics such as:
+Content shall include, but not be limited to, topics such as: - i.
+The Model for Improvement developed by the Associates in Process Improvement and popularized by the Institute for Healthcare Improvement (IHI); - ii.
+Edward W. Deming's System of Profound Knowledge; - iii.
+Listening to and incorporating the Voice of the Customer (VOC); - iv.
+Process mapping/flow charting; - v.
+SMART Aim development and the use of key driver diagrams for building testable hypotheses; - vi.
+Methods for barrier identification and intervention selection (e.g., root cause analyses, Pareto charts, failure mode and effects analysis, the 5 whys technique, etc.); - vii.
+Selection and use of process, outcome, and balancing measures;